kcjengr/qtpyvcp/docs/source/installation.rst

 From the docs dir run ``make html`` to build the HTML documentation.

-**Note:** *We try to keep this up to date, but if additional dependencies are needed please notify one of the developers so it can be added.*
+**Note:** *We try to keep this up to date, but if you find additional dependencies are needed please notify one of the developers so they can be added.*

 Getting QtPyVCP